openmeteo/pthelma/doc/dev/spatial.rst

    have *date*, they are not taken into account in the integration.
 If no time series has *date*, the function does nothing.

-.. class:: BitiaApp
+.. class:: SpatializeApp

-   This class contains the :doc:`../user/bitia` command-line application.
-The :file:`bitia` executable does little other than this::
+   This class contains the :doc:`../user/spatialize` command-line application.
+The :file:`spatialize` executable does little other than this::

-      application = BitiaApp()
+      application = SpatializeApp()
       application.run()